-A proportion-based LRP is simply the proportion of CUs required to be assessed as being above red status.
+A proportion-based LRP is simply the proportion of CUs in the SMU as being above red status.
 In all three case studies, we set an LRP requiring 100% of CUs to be above red status.
 In this case, the LRP acts as a trigger that is breached when one of more CUs is assessed as having red status.
 Rationale for the choice of 100% of CUs required to be above red status in order for an SMU to be considered above its LRP is described in Holt et al. (in review).

 We compare three different methods of assessing CU status when using proportion-based LRPs: (i) the proportion of CUs with a recent WSP status assessment above the red zone (e.g., Grant et al. (2020)), (ii) the proportion of CUs with a recent Salmon Scanner status assessment above red (see below for more details), and (iii) the proportion of CUs with status estimated to be below a single type of CU lower benchmark (e.g., S, percentile-based benchmarks, etc.).
 While we recommend applying methods (i) or (ii), approach (iii) is shown for comparison purposes to demonstrate consistency between Salmon Scanner status assessments and statuses derived from abundances relative to lower benchmarks.

 When assessing CU status relative to a single abundance-based lower benchmark in approach (iii), we use generational mean spawner abundances as a basis for determining whether each CU is above or below its lower benchmark.
 Generational smoothing integrates status over cohorts within a generation, which are generally independent of each other because of the anadromous, semelparous life-history of Pacific salmon and the dominance of a single age-at-maturity for many stocks.
 This approach reduces noise in annual CU status determination due to annual fluctuations in CU abundances from any single cohort.
-It also makes our determination of CU status consistent with the approach taken for abundance-based benchmarks in WSP assessments and the Salmon Scanner tool.
+It also makes the determination of CU status consistent with the approach taken for abundance-based benchmarks in WSP assessments and the Salmon Scanner tool.

 2.2.1 PACIFIC SALMON STATUS SCANNER